kmsmith137/seminars2017/README.md

  - Feb 6: Naritaka Oshita
  - Feb 13: Jessica Muir
  - Feb 20:
- - Feb 27:
+ - Feb 27: Niayesh Afshordi
  - Mar 6:
  - Mar 13:
- - Mar 20:  (offered to Phil Bull)
+ - Mar 20: Phil Bull
  - Mar 27: Will Percival (in Bob Room this week)
  - Apr 3:
  - Apr 10:
- - Apr 17:  (offered to Kurt Hinterbichler)
+ - Apr 17:
  - Apr 24: Marcel Schmittful
  - May 1: Simon Foreman
- - May 8:  (offered to Kurt Hinterbichler)
+ - May 8:
  - May 15:
  - May 22:
  - May 29: